-049940 1⁄2 credit Grades 11, 12
+049940 1/2 credit Grades 11, 12

 SCIENCE LAB ASSISTANT II

-049960 Grades 11, 12 1⁄2 credit
+049960 1/2 credit Grades 11, 12

+Proroquisito: Biology Chomi stry or Physics and annroval of denar

-Prerequisite: Biology, Chemistry, or Physics and approval of department chairperson definition of the control of the con
+Prerequisite: Biology, Chemistry, or Physics and approval of department chairperson

 The purpose of the laboratory assistant program is to provide an opportunity for individual research as well as provide trained personnel to assist in the science department.
 Students will earn one-half credit for each year of satisfactory performance up to a maximum of one credit.